 Get your questions answered in our group

 Hey there!
 Do you run a creative business that sells stuff online?
-I think you’d really like our Facebook Group.
+I think you’d really like our Facebook group.
 We have everyone from brand new to established businesses in there, sharing the real stuff that goes into making sales online.
-It’s a super helpful group of almost 3000 now, and I make sure that no one in there is trying to sell anything to you.
+It’s a super helpful group of over 4,000 now, and I make sure that no one in there is trying to sell anything to you.
 It’s a cozy place to give and get advice between peers.
 Subscribe here (and then search “shipping” in the group, or whatever else you have a question on.
 Odds are, we’ve sorted it out).

 Get More Traffic & Make More Sales

 Grab your free PDF guide to making more money from your online shop.
 How to grow your traffic and improve conversion rate.